X3n0m0rph59/precached/_posts/2019-06-29-Status-Update-11.markdown

 It has been quiet for a while around precached, but now we are back with some exciting news!
-In this cycle we improved the efficiency of precached by a large amount.
+In this cycle we could improve the efficiency of precached by a large amount.

+Precached now works on locked-down Linux systems, that means we now support Fedora 30 with Secure Boot enabled!

 ## What has been achieved